 The Boards of Managements of the four participating schools in the LCES will honour all applications made prior to the commencement of the LCES, provided such applications comply with the criteria set out in their respective enrolment policies.
 No applications under the previous enrolment policies will be accepted after the commencement of the LCES.
 From that date one enrolment policy, the LCES, will apply to the four participating schools.

 The LCEC will comprise of one nominee Board member of the four stated Educate Together Schools.
 The Board of Management of each participating school has given the Lucan Common Enrolment committee the right to act on its behalf, the right to make decisions and to assign places based on the agreed criteria.

 Receipt of the application does not guarantee that the child will be offered a place.

 Amendments to the policy

 Schools through the LCEC reserves the right to amend the policy.
-Any such amendments would be brought to the attention of parents.
+Any such amendments will be ratified by all four Boards of Management and will be brought to the attention of parents.

 This Enrolment Policy will come into effect from OCTOBER 1ST 2017